 - Compile time safety- Generics code is checked at compile time for the parameterized type so that it avoids run time error

 Infix: This is the Kotlin keyword used before the function and this enables us to call the methods without any dot and parenthesis.
 This increase the code readability in a general way (as like as speaking language :-) ).

 Rules for the Infix:

-- All Infix functions are need to be Extension function.
+- All Infix functions are need to be Extension function or member function.

 - It must accept only one param and no default value is permitted.

 - It must have "infix" keyword before to the function.